official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-4.md

 resolution containing an ultimatum.
 Countries that had supported the first resolution would find it correspondingly harder to oppose the second … these

-104 Minute Davies to Gray, 6 September 2002, ‘Iraq’.
+[^104]: Minute Davies to Gray, 6 September 2002, ‘Iraq’.
-105 Minute Manning to Prime Minister, 6 September 2002, ‘Iraq: Conversation with Dr Rice’.
+[^105]: Minute Manning to Prime Minister, 6 September 2002, ‘Iraq: Conversation with Dr Rice’.

 150

-The Report of the Iraq Inquirywere preliminary thoughts … you [Mr Blair] would want to explore the pros and cons of an ultimatum, and its timing, when you saw [President] Bush tomorrow.”
+were preliminary thoughts … you [Mr Blair] would want to explore the pros and cons of an ultimatum, and its timing, when you saw [President] Bush tomorrow.”

 323. Dr Rice did not contest Sir David’s points.
 She told him that “the current plan” was